Participants

 Marianne Greenfield is the owner of Gravestone Cleaning Service and is trained in basic gravestone conservation.
 She has been a 25-year member and former trustee of the Association for Gravestone Studies, and a former trustee of the Woodland Cemetery Association in Delhi.
 She was awarded the bid in 2016 by the NYC DEP to restore the Pepacton Cemetery in Andes, NY.
 She leads gravestone cleaning workshops and presents programs and cemetery walking tours for groups interested in historic gravestone and cemetery preservation.
 She also offers consultation services for cemetery restoration projects.
 Marianne is a retired private duty nurse and the Historian for the Town of Delhi, NY.
 She lives in Delhi with her husband and pets.

-Lissa Harris is a journalist who is currently staff writer at The River covering climate change in the Catskills and Hudson Valley.
+Lissa Harris is a journalist who has written for the Albany Times-Union and other publications.
+She was staff writer at The River, covering climate change in the Catskills and Hudson Valley.
 She was the founding editor of the Watershed Post, a site that covered local news in the rural Catskills from 2010 to 2017.
 She is also a volunteer firefighter for the Margaretville Fire Department.

 Fred is a director on the Watershed Agricultural Council and served as its Chairman for 12 years.
 The purpose of the Council is to do Whole Farm Planning on farms within the NYC watershed region to maintain water quality for the reservoir system.